sheeshpaul/webcomponents-redux/README.md

 **mapDispatchToProps(dispatch)**

 The Web Component class implements the mapDispatchToProps function.
-The mapDispatchToProps function is only called one time upon store connect, and should return an object, where each field of the object is a function, which is expected to dispatch an action to the store.
+The mapDispatchToProps function is only called one time during connectedCallback lifecycle, and should return an object, where each field of the object is a function, which is expected to dispatch an action to the store.

 **Arguments**